felixreichenbach/KafkaSinkConnectorCustomizations/WriteStrategy/README.md

-# Custom Kafka Write Strategy
+# How to build a custom WriteStrategy
 A simple MongoDB Kafka connector custom write strategy to get you started.